 Introduction to Mutual Funds

 A Mutual Fund is an investment pool that brings a group of people together and invests their money in stocks, bonds, and other securities.
 Each investor owns shares, which represent a portion of the holdings of the fund.
 Use the information below to help you determine whether or not you should buy mutual funds.
-If you feel this investment is right for you, open a personal investment account at Firstrade to get started today!
+If you feel online mutual fund investing is right for you, open a personal investment account at Firstrade to get started today!

 Advantages of Mutual Funds

 Advantages of investing in mutual funds include diversification, professional management, relatively high liquidity, and accessibility for people with small amounts of capital.
 Mutual funds are particularly suitable for investors who lack the inclination, capital, or time to set up and maintain sufficiently diversified portfolios.
 An investor profits when the mutual fund in which he or she invests: 1) receives dividends on stocks and interest on bonds, which are then paid to the holders in the form of a distribution.
 2) sells securities that have increased in value, and then redistributes its capital gain to fund holders. and 3) increases in share value.

 Compared to stock, mutual funds offer less flexibility.
 Mutual funds are priced once a day, so you would not know the price at which you purchased the funds until the end of the business day.
 In addition, the fees associated with purchasing and redeeming mutual fund shares are usually higher than that of stock.